Kula, Hawaii

-Kula is a district and census-designated place (CDP) of Maui, Hawaii, that stretches across the "up-country", the western-facing slopes of Haleakalā, from Makawao to Kanaio.
-Most of the residential areas lie between about 500 to 1,100 m in elevation.
-The district has traditionally been where full-time residents prefer to live, as distinct from the generally hotter and busier, more tourism-oriented towns near sea level, such as Kihei and Lahaina.
-The population of the Kula CDP at the 2020 Census was 6,942, while the larger Kula Census County Division, which includes the communities of Keokea, Wailea, and Makena, had a population of 12,864.
+Kula is a census-designated place (CDP) of Maui, Hawaii.
+It stretches across Upcountry Maui, the western-facing slopes of Haleakalā.
+Most residential areas lie between about 500 to 1,100 m in elevation.
+The district is distinct from the generally hotter and busier coastal areas.
+The population of the Kula CDP at the 2020 Census was 6,942, while the larger Kula Census County Division, which includes the communities of upland Keokea and coastal Wailea and Makena, had a population of 12,864.

 Description

 Kula roughly extends from Haleakala Highway (Hawaii Route 37) in the north to Keokea in the south—a distance of about 16 mi around 20°47'32" N, 156°19'37" W. The largely rural area known as Upper Kula includes the region up-slope (southeast) from Lower Kula, the more densely populated area spread along the Kula Highway.

-The word Kula means "open meadows" in the Hawaiian language.
+The word Kula means "dry, open country" in the Hawaiian language.

 On Maui, Kula is one of the island's 12 "foundation" districts of ancient Hawaii called moku.
 The Kula district is the island's largest, extending from dry coastal areas to the wetter high pasture lands of three major ranches (Haleakala, Erewhon, and Ulupalakua) that cap the region about halfway up the slopes of Haleakala.
 It laterally extends from Keokea to near Makawao where the rainforest of East Maui once began.

 In leeward areas, away from the prevailing moist tradewinds—called the rain shadow of Haleakala—the lower portion of Maui consists of a broad, arid expanse where little cultivation of the earth is possible.
 This zone consists of dry, desert-like open range just inland from the sea in artificially irrigated Kihei, and is covered with kiawe trees to an elevation of about 1000 ft on the volcano's slopes.

 Between this zone and the upper reaches of the hillsides, especially up steep Waipoli and Poli Poli Roads, are broad, open areas for vegetable and fruit crops.
 The moderate climate often yields as many as three or four harvests per year.

 When the territorial legislature first set up the political design in 1906, they decreed only two levels of government: state and county.
 Consequently, Hawaii's towns do not have specific boundaries or "city limits".
 There are also no official district boundaries for Maui County elections.